-What is a Hydrologist?
+What Does it Take to Be a Hydrologist?

 - Develop or modify methods for conducting hydrologic studies.